Young veteran with PTSD holding her head in her hands because she is upset

 Anyone can suffer from PTSD regardless of age, gender, etc. although veterans have been found to suffer from PTSD at higher rates than the general populace.
 PTSD has historically also been an issue that has been largely disregarded and led to many veterans living with their disorders untreated.

 Shame, pride, and lack of awareness were primarily to blame.
 Current attitudes and education on the subject have changed PTSD from a misunderstood phenomenon to a treatable psychological condition.
+Accordingly, the VA recognizes PTSD as a disability.

 PTSD Symptoms in Veterans

 Veterans with PTSD will often begin to display symptoms around one month after the inciting traumatic experience.
 However, some cases can take several months, and occasionally even several years, to see how PTSD affects veterans as their symptoms begin to manifest.
-PTSD symptoms are divided into 4 categories consisting of intrusive memories, avoidance, cognition and mood symptoms, and hyperarousal symptoms.

 Intrusive Memory Symptoms